OntimizeWeb/docs/_o_form_components/205-o-form-container.md

 excerpt: "Tips for extending a form component"
 ---

-This component allow to place the breadscrum on the toolbar of the form in a transparent way for the user.
+This component allow to place the breadcrumb on the toolbar of the form in a transparent way for the user.

 {% capture paginatorFileCapture %}
   {% include o-component-single.md comp="formContainer"  %}